The Power of Play......

 the power of play

-The aim is to provide a safe, judgement free space for them to express and work through social, emotional, behavioural and traumatic experiences using the toys aided by the specially trained therapist.
-Children and young adults may not have the language, cognitive or emotional development to be able to communicate verbally.
+The aim is to provide a safe, judgment-free space for them to express and work through social, emotional, behavioural, and traumatic experiences using the toys aided by the specially trained therapist.
+Children and young adults may not have the language, cognitive, or emotional development to be able to communicate verbally.
 The therapist is trained to elicit feelings and themes from the play by using certain language and prompts, ensuring the child is accepted and validated throughout their time in the playroom.

 Play Therapy can help children suffering from a range of psychological difficulties such as;